Just You and Me, Kid: Plot

 Meanwhile, Demesta is still in a rage.
-He intimidates Kate's friend, Roy (Christopher Knight), and vows to find Kate, implying that he will harm her.
+He intimidates Kate's friend Roy, and vows to find Kate, implying that he will harm her.

 Stan and Sue step up their meddling, calling Shirl about Kate.
 Shirl returns, demands to see Kate, and is put off by Bill again, who denies harboring a juvenile.

 Kate finally confesses to Bill that she is on the run from a drug dealer.
-She claims that Demesta gave her money to make a connection but that she threw the cache into the sewer in a moment of panic.
+She explains that Demesta gave her money to make a connection but that she threw the cache into the sewer in a moment of panic.
 Bill advises her to go to the police but Kate is afraid to do so.

 That night, Bill's poker buddies arrive and he introduces them to Kate.
 The evening is interrupted when Shirl returns with two police officers.
-Kate is concealed with a levitation magic trick and Shirl becomes more furious.
+Kate is concealed with a levitation magic trick and his daughter becomes more furious.

-The next day, before Bill leaves to visit Max, Kate relates the story of a boy she once knew who also refused to talk and how the boy started talking once all the other kids ignored him.
-During the visit, Bill tells Max that he will never come to see him again unless Max talks.
+The next day, before Bill leaves to visit Max, Kate relates the story of a boy she once knew who also refused to talk and how he started talking once all the other kids ignored him.
+During the visit, Bill tells Max that he will never come to see him again unless he talks.
 Max breaks down and begs Bill not to leave.
 Bill returns home to find Kate gone and becomes despondent.

 Meanwhile, Kate returns to her foster home, collects her belongings, and meets Roy at school.
 Kate reveals that she never made the connection and still has the $20,000 in cash.
-Shocked, Roy tells her that Demesta will kill her.
+Shocked, he tells her that Demesta will kill her.
 She says she plans to leave town with the money.
-When Roy tells her that Demesta knows where she has been hiding, she becomes concerned about Bill.
+When Roy tells her that Demesta knows where she has been hiding, she worries for Bill.